High-speed rail in France: Traffic limitations

 LGVs are reserved primarily for TGVs.
 One reason for this is that line capacity is sharply reduced when trains of differing speeds are mixed, as the interval between two trains then needs to be large enough that the faster one cannot over-take the slower one between two passing loops.
 Passing freight and passenger trains also constitute a safety risk, as cargo on freight cars could be destabilised by the air turbulence caused by the TGV.

 The permitted axle load on LGV lines is 17 t, imposed to prevent heavy rolling stock from prematurely damaging the very accurate track alignment ('surface') required for high-speed operation.
 Conventional trains hauled by locomotives are generally not allowed, since the axle load of a typical European electric locomotive exceeds 20 t.
-The only freight trains that are generally permitted are mail trains run by the French postal service, using specially adapted TGV rolling stock.
-TGV power cars, the lightweight streamlined locomotives at both ends of TGV trainsets, are within the 17 t limit, but special design efforts were needed (a 'hunt for kilograms,' chasse aux kilos) to keep the mass of the double-deck TGV Duplex trains within the 17 t limit when they were introduced in the 1990s.
+The only freight trains that are generally permitted are mail trains run by the French postal service, using specially adapted TGV rolling stock and running at TGV speed.
+TGV power cars, the lightweight streamlined locomotives at both ends of TGV trainsets, are within the 17 t limit, but special design efforts were needed (a 'hunt for kilograms', chasse aux kilos) to keep the mass of the double-deck TGV Duplex trains within the 17 t limit when they were introduced in the 1990s.

 The steep gradients common on LGVs would limit the weight of slow freight trains.
 Slower trains would also mean that the maximum track cant (banking on curves) would be limited, so for the same maximum speed a mixed-traffic LGV would need to be built with curves of even larger radius.
 Such track would be much more expensive to build and maintain.

-Some stretches of less-used LGV are routinely mixed-traffic, such as the Tours branch of the LGV Atlantique and the currently under construction Nîmes/Montpellier branch of the LGV Mediterranée.
+Some stretches of less-used LGV are routinely mixed-traffic, such as the Tours branch of the LGV Atlantique and the Nîmes/Montpellier branch of the LGV Mediterranée.
 The British High Speed 1 from the Channel Tunnel to London has been built with passing loops to support freight use, but this facility is used infrequently.

 Maintenance on LGVs is carried out at night, when no TGVs are running.